/ seo-glossary / What is Robots.txt? SEO Guide for Beginners

 Learn what robots.txt means in SEO, why it matters, and how to use it to improve your search rankings.

-Robots.txt is a text file placed in your website's root directory that instructs search engine crawlers which pages or sections they should crawl and which they should avoid.
-It lives at yourdomain.com/robots.txt and acts as the first thing crawlers check before accessing your site.
+Robots.txt is a text file placed in your website's root directory that tells search engine crawlers which URLs on your site the crawler can access.
+Google describes its main purpose as avoiding overloading your site with requests rather than as a way to keep a page out of Google.
+The file lives at yourdomain.com/robots.txt and acts as the first thing crawlers check before accessing your site.
+The Robots Exclusion Protocol was standardized in September 2022 as RFC 9309, which requires the rules to be accessible in a file named /robots.txt (all lowercase) at the top level of the host.
 While it is a simple text file, getting it wrong can have serious consequences for your SEO.

 Why Robots.txt Matters for SEO